Professor of Statecraft and National Security Affairs

 Immediately prior to joining the NSC Staff, he was the Senior Director for Security Programs in the State Department's Bureau for Foreign Assistance where he managed the political-military portfolio together with representatives from State, Defense and the Joint Staff.
 Previously, he served as the Deputy Assistant Administrator for Policy at the U.S. Agency for International Development where he was responsible for the policy and program oversight of the Agency's efforts in the global war on terrorism, countering violent extremism, coordination on counterinsurgency operations with other U.S. Government officials, and liaison with international donors on matters of interest to U.S. national security.

-Before joining President Bush’s Administration in December 2001, Mr. Tsagronis spent 17 years providing analytical and policy support to the Department of Defense and the U.S. Intelligence Community on counterinsurgency, counterterrorism, asymmetric warfare, and homeland security from various positions he held in the private sector, academic and think tank communities.
-His work in counterinsurgency these last 25 years has brought him to nearly 50 countries ranging from Iraq, Afghanistan and Pakistan to the Philippines, Nepal, Cambodia, Colombia and Peru.
+Before joining President Bush's Administration in December 2001, Mr. Tsagronis spent 17 years providing analytical and policy support to the Department of Defense and the U.S. Intelligence Community on counterinsurgency, counterterrorism, asymmetric warfare, and homeland security from various positions he held in the private sector, academic and think tank communities.
+His work in counterinsurgency these last 26 years has brought him to nearly 50 countries ranging from Turkey, Jordan, India and Pakistan to the Philippines, Thailand, Nepal and Colombia.

 Mr. Tsagronis is a student of Bates College and the Fletcher School of Law and Diplomacy.
 He is a long-standing member of the International Institute for Strategic Studies and a Fellow of the Royal Geographic Society, both in London.
-He was born in Ohio, grew up in New England, and now resides in Virginia with his wife and two daughters.
+He was born in Ohio, grew up in New England, and now resides in Virginia.

 CoursesCrisis Management and Decisionmaking